koole/react-sanctum/README.md

 const sanctumConfig = {
   // Your applications URL
   api_url: "http://foobar.test",
+  // An axios instance to be used by react-sanctum (optionnal)
+  axios_instance: axios.create(),
   // The following settings are URLS that need to be created in your Laravel application
   // The URL sanctum uses for the csrf cookie
   csrf_cookie_route: "sanctum/csrf-cookie",